sjcruz/sjcruz.github.io/content/authors/admin/_index.md

     summary:
 ---

 Welcome to my site!
-I am a PhD Candidate in the [Birkenbach-Oremus Lab](https://birkenbach-oremus-lab.github.io/website/) at the University of Delaware.
+I completed my PhD in the [Birkenbach-Oremus Lab](https://birkenbach-oremus-lab.github.io/website/) at the University of Delaware and will be graduating in May 2025.

+I will join the Department of Marine and Coastal Environmental Science at Texas A&M University at Galveston as an Assistant Professor of Environmental Economics in August 2025.

 My research focuses on the intersection of natural resource and development economics, climate change, and fisheries management.
 I use econometric techniques and bioeconomic modeling to explore human-ocean interactions in the face of climate change.